anyahush/sunrise-yoga/README.md

 During the development process some changes were made to the initial wireframes.

 1. Decorative image on landing page
-&nbsp;
-In the initial wireframe a decorative circle image was going to be displayed.
+    - In the initial wireframe a decorative circle image was going to be displayed.
 During the development process, the alignment and position did not contribute to a good user experience.
 As the image was decorative and not informative or essential the image was removed.

 2. Modal
-&nbsp;
-Initially the sign-up box for the monthly newsletter was going to be a modal box.
+    - Initially the sign-up box for the monthly newsletter was going to be a modal box.
 When implementing it did not flow properly on the page.
 A coloured banner containing the sign-up form was used instead.
 This is eye-catching for the user and doesn't take away from the overall feel of the site or the value of the sign-up form.

 3. Additional paragraph in landing page
-&nbsp;
-A paragraph called "Our story" was added during development.
+    - A paragraph called "Our story" was added during development.
 This gives the user history to how the studio came about and is important for giving context.

 4. Gallery
-&nbsp;
-The number of images displayed on a tablet screen changed to include more images to ensure the space is used creatively and appropriately.
+    - The number of images displayed on a tablet screen changed to include more images to ensure the space is used creatively and appropriately.

 5. Get Started page
-&nbsp;
-The alignment and positioning of information and images on tablet screens changed from single-stacked to a row with two columns and a seperate full-width column.
+    - The alignment and positioning of information and images on tablet screens changed from single-stacked to one row with two columns followed by an additional full-width column.
 This is better UX design, ensuring there isn't any empty spaces.

 6. Class Timetable
-&nbsp;
-The class timetable changed to accordion stlye for screens less than 768px.
+    - The class timetable changed to accordion stlye for screens less than 768px.
 The initial table meant that on smaller screens the user would have to horizontally scroll.
 The accordion style was implemented to improve the user experience.

 7. Position of contact form
-&nbsp;
-The position and style of the contact form changed during the development process.
+    - The position and style of the contact form changed during the development process.
 Initially it was a stand-alone form, it now uses the same styling as the sign-up form.
 This continuity is good for the user.